TalaoDAO/sandbox-doc/docs/source/code_beacon.rst

 Let's explain , the first function display the dApp code.
-The second tests the request against the client_secret and gets the data transfered by the user !
+The second tests the request against the issuer secret and gets the data transfered by the user !

 Check the age of your users (+13, +18) with a Verifier